AltGr/opam-wiki/Advanced_Install.md

 configuration file of your shell (most likely `~/.bashrc` or `~/.profile`).

-To learn more about these two commands, try `opam init --init` and `opam config --help`.
+To learn more about these two commands, try `opam init --help` and `opam config --help`.

 ### Uninstalling OPAM